 - Measure the buckwheat and water using the same tumbler/mug/glass.
 Measure the buckwheat first and put in a bowl or something for now - if you measure the water first, the buckwheat will stick to the side of a wet tumbler!
 Put the water straight into the pressure cooker and start boiling.

 - Chop the onions finely - one small-medium onion per glass of buckwheat.
 Place in the water that is coming up to the boil and boil for a couple of minutes to reduce the pungency of the onions.

 - Add the buckwheat to the boiling onions in the pressure cooker, or saucepan.
 Stir, put the lid on and leave to cook at pressure for 20 mins or boil for 30 mins.

 - Chop the tofu into pieces the size of your little finger joint (small if you have big hands!).

 - Place in a saucepan and pour shoyu on top.
 Use about an inch of a 500ml bottle.
 Yes, really.
 You'd think you gone mad if you are used to just sprinkling it on things...

 - Start to heat it while you grate a fresh ginger over a bowl.

 - After you've grated 1 - 2 teaspoons' worth of ginger, add some water to the bowl and slosh it about to make a watery paste.
 Hold a fine tea strainer over the saucepan and pour the ginger water into it.
 Squeeze/rub the ginger to extract as much ginger flavour as you can.
 Put the squeezed paste into the bowl again and wet it. repeat until you think you have got the best out of the grated ginger!

 - Simmer a minute or two.
-Add a little lemon and honey, herbs and thicken with kuzu or conrflour so it is creamy texture.
-Leavfe to simmer slowly.
+Add a squeeze of my magic lemon and honey, add herbs, then thicken with kuzu or conrflour so it gets a creamy texture.
+Leave to simmer slowly.